Szhifan/AMLPROJECT/task_description.md

 Note that in the word cloud for the keywords we can see a lot of adjectives that directly indicate the sentiments: bad, lack, predictable,

 little, boring etc. Thus, we will use the words in the keywords to construct our features for predicting the labels.

+## Dealing with negation word.
+Our original data cannot capture the semantics of the negation words.
+For instance, given a comment: "it is not a good film."
+We expect it to be label as negative, but since "good" is in our model and that p(w=good|c=positive) is high, the probability that this phrase has negative sentiment is probably low.
+In order to catch the semantics of the negation, we devised a simple methods adopted from the one proposed in J.Daniel (2020) that if we encounter a negation word "not", we automatically add a "neg_" tag to all the following words in that phrase.
+Thus _"it is not a good film."_ will be _"It is not neg_a neg_good neg_film."_ .
+Then we will use words with negation suffix such as _neg_good_ as features.
+Note that we only use search for not as an indication of negation because words like: "don't", "doesn't" and so on are lemmatized as "do not" and "does not" by the Stanza lemmatizer.
+Thus, we apply the following process to all the keywords in the dataframe and create a new column called _neg_keywords_ where each keyword of the phrase are tagged with "neg_" suffix if they follow a negation word.